 Step 4: When the files are copied, a CD icon will appear in the iTunes Source list.
 Please eject the CD from computer.

 If you are trying to burn music to CD in iTunes or burn iTunes music to CD, go ahead, it is easy to do that within iTunes.
 While it is not the same thing for encrypted Apple Music.
-Although Apple allows subscribers freely download and save the music and albums offline onto supported devices for playback, it restricts the use of the music files on other devices by adding a DRM protection to Apple Music tracks, including burning Apple Music to CD.
-So if you want to burn Apple Music songs onto a CD for streaming in your car, first and foremost is to remove DRM from Apple Music songs.
+Although Apple allows subscribers freely download and save the music and albums offline onto supported devices for playback, it restricts the use of the music files on other devices by adding a technical protection to Apple Music tracks, including burning Apple Music to CD.
+So if you want to burn Apple Music songs onto a CD for streaming in your car, first and foremost is to record Apple Music songs.

-Here we meet NoteBurner Apple Music Converter, a smart Apple Music to iPod converter which can remove DRM from Apple Music songs and playlists and convert Apple Music files, audiobooks, or other downloaded music from iTunes or Apple Music to MP3, FLAC, AAC or WAV format.
+Here we meet NoteBurner Apple Music Converter, a smart Apple Music to iPod converter which can record Apple Music songs and playlists and convert Apple Music files, audiobooks, or other downloaded music from iTunes or Apple Music to MP3, FLAC, AAC or WAV format.
 And it is capable of converting any Apple Music files, iTunes audio file at 10x faster speeds with keeping lossless audio quality.

 Launch NoteBurner Apple Music Converter and click the button "+" to add music, it will pop up a window, which will show you all of songs you have downloaded from Apple Music.
 You can choose any song you want to convert.

 After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, and FLAC.